fareed1983/profile/site/fpga-zero-to-calculator.md

 ```

 The first full-adder module is initialized with the sub(tract) input and the input b is negated when subtraction is high.
-Here we see a non-gate-level construct in the form of the XOR with 0x1111 if subtraction is required.
-This is synthesized into the circut shown and is what negates b.This causes the 2-s compliment of b to be fed into the circuit.
+This is synthesized into the circut shown and is what negates b.This causes the 2s compliment of b to be fed into the circuit.
 The rest is normal addition.

 ## Project 5 - [Latch is Impossible](https://github.com/fareed1983/fpga-zero-to-calculator/tree/main/05-rs-latch-impossible)